Ducis01/TwitchStreamNotificationCenter-Launcher/README.md

 Each notification is also click-able and launch the stream in mpv.
 Offline notification open 'Twitch following' on default browser.

-This script suppose the use of python3, mpv (https://github.com/mpv-player/mpv), livestreamer (https://github.com/chrippa/livestreamer) and terminal-notifier (https://github.com/julienXX/terminal-notifier).
+This script suppose the use of python3 + requests, mpv (https://github.com/mpv-player/mpv), livestreamer (https://github.com/chrippa/livestreamer) and terminal-notifier (https://github.com/julienXX/terminal-notifier).
+(All available throygh brew or pip3)

 ## TO MAKE IT WORK